-5. Tax Withholding.
+6. Tax Withholding.

-Whenever Participant becomes vested in some or all of the Restricted Stock Units under Section 3 of this Agreement, the Corporation shall notify Participant of the amount of tax which must be withheld by the Corporation under all applicable federal, state and local tax laws.
+Whenever Participant becomes vested in some or all of the Restricted Stock Units under Section 3 of this Agreement, or exercises Options under Section 5 of this Agreement, or otherwise becomes subject to taxation with respect to the award granted hereunder, the Corporation shall notify Participant of the amount of tax which must be withheld by the Corporation under all applicable federal, state and local tax laws.
 Participant agrees to make arrangements with the Corporation to (a) remit a cash payment of the required amount to the Corporation, (b) to authorize the deduction of such amounts from Participant's compensation or (c) to otherwise satisfy the applicable tax withholding requirement in a manner satisfactory to the Corporation.